Should I Find Another Job After Being Wrongfully Terminated?

 Could I Return to My Job Where I Was Wrongfully Terminated?

 A successful wrongful termination lawsuit against your employer could enable you to return to your old job.
 Winning a wrongful termination action may force your employer to reinstate your previous position within the company.
 The company may even fire the person who wrongfully terminated you, creating a more welcoming workplace for you in the future.
 Your wrongful termination suit could also initiate some changes at the company, such as better HR policies or complaint protocols.

 Some employees prefer to find new jobs even after winning wrongful termination lawsuits and achieving job reinstatement.
 If you fear it will be counterproductive to return to a workplace where you had a negative experience or suffered discrimination or harassment, you may wish to find a new job.
 However, legally, you should have the power to return to your old position if that is what you wish.
-Most successful wrongful termination claims result in the reversal of adverse employment decisions.
-Each case is unique; speak to an attorney about the possibility of going back to your old job after a civil action.
+Most successful claims result in the reversal of adverse employment decisions.
+Each case is unique; speak to a Los Angeles wrongful termination attorney about the possibility of going back to your old job after a civil action.

 What Is the Compensation for Wrongful Termination?

 Filing a wrongful termination claim could lead to many benefits for you and your family.
 You could achieve job reinstatement.
 You may also be able to institute real change at the organization by holding a wrongful employer accountable.
 One of the main reasons to file a wrongful termination claim, however, is to receive a monetary award that could see your family through this tough time.

 • Lost earnings from time out of work